California Lutheran University: California Lutheran Educational Foundation

 The Committee of Twenty-Five grew out of the meeting and first convened on October 29, 1954, with representatives of the same Lutheran church bodies sitting on the committee.
 They studied and developed plans while drafting the Articles of Incorporation, which received preliminary approval.
 The Articles of Incorporation were to be signed on April 20, 1957, but the signing was delayed due to disagreements over whether the college should be governed by a local or national board.
 Another meeting was held on May 25, 1957, in Chicago, Illinois, but no agreement was reached.
 A charitable foundation known as California Lutheran Educational Foundation (CLEF) was established on June 4, 1957, with the purpose of gathering funds for the college.
 Office facilities for the foundation were rented in the First National Bank Building on the corner of Hollywood Boulevard and Highland Avenue in Hollywood.
 Dr. Raymond Olson, the director of stewardship for the ELC and later president of the college, was helping to analyze potential fundraising and financing policies for Gaylerd Falde.
 The ELC had not established a college since 1903 and an important task was to enlist the participation of the five different national and local Lutheran judicatories.
-Ethel Beyer was the foundation's administrative assistant, while Rev. William J. Hanson was the Public Relations Director.

 Dahl and members of the CLEF visited over fifty sites in search of a location for the new college.
 Some of the sites considered included an old hotel site at the foot of the San Bernardino Mountains, an abandoned military hospital near Corona, a peninsula near Dana Point, and a new town just being built near Santa Rosa in Northern California.
 His last visit, which took place on Sept.
 24, 1957, took him 45 miles (72 km) northwest of Los Angeles to the Conejo Valley, where Dahl was offered land by Norwegian farmer Lawrence Pederson.
 The price tag was however too high, but his brother, Richard Pederson, approached Dahl the next day and handed him the deed to his 130-acre (53 ha) ranch property.
 Richard and Lawrence Pederson were the sons of Norwegian immigrants Lars and Karn Pederson, who were among the first settlers in the valley and part of the Norwegian Colony.
 Having arrived in the Conejo Valley in 1890, the Pedersons lived in a Sears Roebuck catalog house on the property (Pederson House and Water Tower).
 The Pedersons and nearby Olsen families were notable for having constructed the nearby Norwegian Grade.
 The Pedersons donated the ranch to the Lutheran church for the purpose of building a college where students could obtain a Christian education.